SandersonHub/Note-Taker-Finalized/README.md

 # Note Taker Application

 This application is called "Note Taker" that can be used to save and take notes at your convinecne.
-This applicaiton is built with JavaScript, Express.js, Bootstrap and HTML.
+This applicaiton is built with JavaScript, Node, Express.js, Bootstrap and HTML.
 This applicaiton is deployed through Github and Heroku.
 //add links later

 ## Getting Started